stenastena/SL/Terraform/storage2/Readme.md

-# Blob storage with blob example (this option is better for automatic executing)
+# Blob storage (this option is better for automatic executing)

 ## Prerequisites
 These actions have to be done in your machine where Terraform scripts will be performed